There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Honours core unit in Anthropology and Sociology [Bachelor of Arts (Honours)]
+- Honours core unit in Anthropology; Archaeology; Asian Studies; Communication and Media Studies; Gender Studies; Linguistics; Political Science and International Relations [Bachelor of Arts (Honours)]

-- Typically this unit is assessed in the following ways: (1) seminar participation and (2) written assignments.
+Indicative assessments in this unit are as follows: (1) seminar participation and (2) written assignments.
 Further information is available in the unit outline.

 - Unit Coordinator(s)